Soft and chewy peanut butter thumbprint cookies filled with raspberry jam.

 • Unsalted butter – salted butter may be used.
 Decrease salt in recipe to 1/4 teaspoon.

-• Creamy peanut butter – use store-bought no-stir creamy peanut butter, like Skippy or Jif for best results.
+• Creamy peanut butter – use no-stir creamy peanut butter like Skippy or Jif for best results

-• Brown sugar – gives the cookies a warm sweet flavor, while also helping to add softness to the baked cookies.
+• Brown sugar – gives the cookies a warm sweet flavor, while also helping to add softness and moisture

-• Egg – an important ingredient that binds all the other ingredients together.
+• Egg -binds together the dough.
 While this recipe calls for a large egg, you may use medium or extra-large egg with little to no change in end result.

 peanut butter cookie balls rolled in sugar on parchment lined baking sheet.